Applied-Systems-Lab/Applied-Systems-Lab.github.io/README.md

 and click the pencil for "Edit this file":

 ![Screenshot-edit-members](assets/img/site_readme-01-edit-data-members.png)

-#### The image: is if you uploaded an image and imageurl: is if you do the url directly

 If you already have a profile, you'll see fields for your name, degrees, position, e-mail address and so forth.
 E.g.: